 Net position may serve over time as a useful indicator of the District's financial position.
-In the case of the District, liabilities exceeded assets by \$7,946 as of December 31, 2015.
-With the first-year audit, the District is not presenting comparable prior-year columns in the various comparisons and analysis.
-In the future years, when prior-year information is available on a comparable basis, a comparable analysis of government-wide changes in net position will be presented.
+In the case of the District, assets exceeded liabilities and deferred inflows of resources by \$245,756 as of December 31, 2017.

 GOVERNMENT-WIDE FINANCIAL ANALYSIS (Continued)